Wildlife of Niger: Geography

-In all these hilly areas rainfall is heavy compared to the lowlands surrounding them.
+In these hilly areas rainfall is heavy compared to the lowlands surrounding them.
 This condition also dictates the vegetation in the hilly areas, and even Mediterranean and Afromontane species are reported.
-Apart from the Niger River, the other sources of perennial surface water is the Komadougou Yobé River.
-In the southern region of the country where rainfall is adequate and has fertile and wooded landscape, dry land agriculture is practiced.
+Apart from the Niger River, the other sources of perennial surface water is the Yobe River.
+In the southern region of the country where rainfall is adequate and has fertile and wooded landscape, dry-land agriculture is practiced.

 Drainage from this mountain ranges flows into the Niger River, the only perennial source in the country, which flows in the southwest.
-It is a crucial major source of water for the sustenance of the wildlife of the country.
-Another source of surface water is Lake Chad, which is an ephemeral lake as it gets filled only during rains, and during the dry season puddles of water are seen here (January to May).
-Over the years its size has also reduced.
+It is a crucial source of water for the wildlife of the country.
+Another source of surface water is Lake Chad, which is an ephemeral lake as it gets filled only during rains, and during the dry season (January to May) puddles of water are seen.
+Over the years its size has reduced.

-Another source of water is ground water from a rich aquifer called the 'Iullemeden' which extends into the neighbouring countries of Mali and Nigeria and it is in a stage of over exploitation.
+Another source of water is ground water from a rich aquifer called the Iullemeden which extends into the neighboring countries of Mali and Nigeria and it is overexploited.
 Laws have been put in place by the three countries to prevent over extraction to avoid lowering of water table and also affecting flows into the Niger River.
 Oases is also a source of water in the desert region of the country.